 This is also a ‘cross-over’ study, therefore, the groups each have the different treatments in turn.
-So, if you are randomised to placebo for the first 2 weeks, then you will receive Ivabradine for the second two weeks and vice-versa.
+So, if you are randomised to placebo for the first 4 weeks, then you will receive Ivabradine for the second 4 weeks and vice-versa.

-This research project involves the following visits: Screening, Baseline, Visit 2 and Visit 3.
+This research project involves the following visits: Screening (at time of clinic), Baseline, Visit 2 and Visit 3.

 At the Screening visit the following tests and procedures will be performed to make sure that this research project is suitable for you.
+These tests are part of normal clinical care (ie. Tests that you would have anyway).

 Demographic information such as your sex, age, race and ethnicity will be collected.